d3ncity/d3ncity/README.md

 ### ⚡ I'm Denny,
 ##     a CS UG Student @ CityU HK and a Programmer @ BEA HK

-## 😄 Now: Exploring the world of Open Source and various CS fields
+## 😄 Currently exploring the world of Open Source and various CS fields

 ## 💬 HMU for collaboration, a discussion or a coffee!